 Graduate Studies in Engineering Management

-Next Entry Point is May 5th!
+The Next Entry Point is October 13th!

 The world of engineering is one of constant change, progress, ideas and innovations.
 The Raymond B. Jones College of Engineering is growing in many new ways to prepare students at even greater academic levels to better serve corporations and communities around the world, as well as advance their careers.